The fish aspic-jelly is healthy with lots of fish and vegetables, few calories in itself.

 Directions

-- Then cook all the vegetables, so that they are thoroughly cooked, but not overcooked.
-Put them immediately in ice-cold water, to stop the cooking process.
-Pour off the water, and let the vegetables drip off in a colander / sieve or similar.
+- Proceed to cook the vegetables until thoroughly done but not overcooked.
+Immediately transfer them to ice-cold water to halt the cooking process.
+Drain the water and let the vegetables drip dry in a colander or sieve.
 Set them aside.

-- Boil the eggs hard-boiled, and also keep them in ice-cold water, until they are completely cooled.
-Remove the shell from the eggs and set aside.
+- Hard-boil the eggs and immerse them in ice-cold water until completely cooled.
+Peel the eggs and set them aside.

 - Poach the cod in lightly salted water for 10-12 minutes.
-(Poaching is a fancy term for letting the cod soak in freshly boiled water, and where you pull the pan off the plate, without more direct heat on in this case).
-The cod must not be left for so long that it dissolves.
-It should keep its shape, but be thoroughly cooked.
+(Poaching involves letting the cod soak in freshly boiled water, removing the pan from direct heat in this case.)
+Ensure the cod is cooked through but retains its shape without dissolving.

 Assembly:

-- Put the fish aspic-jelly cold covered in the refrigerator for at least 3-4 hours, or finish it the evening in advance.
+- Cover the fish aspic-jelly and refrigerate it for at least 3-4 hours, or prepare it the evening before for added convenience.

 Allergy: Gluten and lactose free.
 High FODMAP in green peas and asparagus.
 However, there are such small amounts per serving, that most people will tolerate this well.
 Under 12 g of asparagus and 45 g of peas.